mflowgen/mflowgen/mflowgen/components/README.md

 # EASYSTEPS - Simpler step  creation

 So...for some time now I have thought it would be useful to simplify the way we build `construct.py` scripts for new flows...it seemed to me that there was a lot of duplicated/unnecessary extra effort involved for various simple tasks.
+So I built the "easysteps" package.

 Without easysteps, adding a node/step involves modifying your `construct.py` script in three separate places, once to define the node, once to add the node to the graph, and once to connect it to the other nodes in the graph.
-For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from the `Tile_PE/construct.py` script in the `garnet` repo).
+For example, adding a couple of default nodes `iflow` and `init` currently looks like the code below (all "before" examples are taken from [Tile_PE/construct.py](https://github.com/StanfordAHA/garnet/blob/master/mflowgen/Tile_PE/construct.py) in StanfordAHA's `garnet` repo).

 ```
   # Adding default nodes BEFORE: